3191110276/intro-to-kubernetes/7_Basic_App_Upgrades/README.md

 In case you missed the changes, you can apply the v1 version of the deployment again to observe what the Deployment is doing.
 Make sure to upgrade to v2 again though, as we will need that version for our next steps.

+We can also confirm the upgrade in the browser by looking at &lt;IP&gt;:30001.
+The application should now look different and reference version 2.
 Now that we are on v2, let's have a look at what we did so far.
 We can see the history of our Deployment with this command:

 ```
 kubectl rollout history deployment deploy-hello-cisco